Welcome to GSS

 Vice President: Amrit B. Thapa

-Amrit is a fourth-year doctoral student in Curriculum and Instruction specializing in Mathematics Education.
+Amrit is a fourth-year doctoral student of Curriculum and Instruction specializing in Mathematics Education.
 He is originally from the South Asian country, Nepal, the land of Mt.
 Everest and Gautam Buddha.
 Before coming to Ohio University for a Ph.D., he was a teacher, teacher educator, and education researcher for over a decade.
 He was the President of the Nepalese Student Association (NEPSA) from 2021-22.
 As President of NEPSA, he led the organization beyond cultural activities to professional development and community service.
 He initiated a 13-day program, "Virtual Advising via Telemedicine to Assist the COVID-19 Emergency in Nepal", in May-June 2021 to help people who did not have access to medical help due to the surge in infection rate.

 Currently, he is a principal investigator of research being conducted and has received PCOE Graduate Student Research Fund.
 He has worked as an organizing team in a few seminars and has been teaching undergraduate and graduate courses.
 He believes in teamwork and aims to work towards creating avenues for all graduate and professional students to initiate programs that support well-being, professional development, and community service.